ampproject/amphtml/extensions/amp-embedly-card/amp-embedly-card.md

 ##### data-card-theme

-Sets the card theme.

-`light`: Default theme.
+Allows settings the `dark` theme which changes the background color of the main card container.

-`dark`: For dark backgrounds it's better to specify the dark theme.
+Use `dark` to set this theme.
+For dark backgrounds it's better to specify this.

 ### data-card-embed